Tuesday, March 15, 2005

 Ron and Kathleen in a more recent photo

-I've only been back to Pittsburgh a few times since 1996, though I miss it quite a bit.
-Tey Stiteler, who I'd worked with at In Pittsburgh, is publicity director for the Carnegie now, and she brought me up to date on Melissa and Ted Hoover (who has stopped writing plays, she said, but he's done that before) and others.
-Tammy Ryan is an active playwright in the city, and there is much more of a thriving playwrights group.
+I've only been back to Pittsburgh a few times since 1996, though these years live in my memory.
+On one of my infrequent trips back, in 2005 or so, I looked up Tey Stiteler, who I'd worked with at In Pittsburgh, who became publicity director for the Carnegie.
+She brought me up to date on Melissa and Ted Hoover (who has stopped writing plays, she said, but he's done that before) and others.
+Tammy Ryan became an especially active playwright in the city, and there was much more of a thriving playwrights group.
+Last I heard about Tey, she'd retired to Mexico.

-And as the first decade of the 21st century ends, there's a new August Wilson Center in Pittsburgh.
+So at the end of the first decade of the 21st century, there's a new August Wilson Center in Pittsburgh.
 The city continues to honor its own greatest playwright also with new productions--in 2010 alone, a much-lauded remounting of his first play, Jitney, and a production of his last, Radio Golf.

 Saturday, March 12, 2005